 It seems the answer to this title ‘Unraveling The Search Behavior Of Our Customers’ is different for everyone!
-After publishing the very first version of our product we’ve got loads of feedback from potential users, which was great.
+After publishing the very first version of our product, we got loads of feedback from potential users, which was great.
 It gave me the chance to start interacting with the users to figure out what they liked, didn’t like, and what problems they came across.

-The feedback I often received was that people didn’t know what to search for, and if they did they didn’t get any results they could use.
+The feedback I often received was that people didn’t know what to search for, and if they didn’t get any results, they could use it.

 You can probably relate to some of these mentioned above, but most likely not all of them.
 But now that you’ve seen them, they start to make sense.
 We’ve got to figure out a way to make multiple ways of searching accessible for our users.

 Building the next Google is not up to us, so exploration of what we can do is our next step.
 Currently, the content is categorized, but not by categories that are easy to understand for beginners.
 We’ve found that there is a difference between what people call a category and what are called tags.
 Questions that pop into my mind are how should the search engine do ranking?
 What is the difference between a category and a tag?
 How are we going to present solutions for this design-wise?

 To every question about search engines, there’s one thing in common, they all want to give the most relevant search results back to the searching user.

 Moz.com explains how search engines work in a perfect way: When someone performs a search, search engines scour their index for highly relevant content and then order that content in the hopes of solving the searcher’s query.
 This ordering of search results by relevance is known as ranking.
 In general, you can assume that the higher a website is ranked, the more relevant the search engine believes that the site is to the query.